HewlettPackard/networking-oneview/README.rst

 request should be executed by the driver it might check if the networks and ports are related with networks which should be managed by OneView.

-- Creates a network in OneView for each network in Neutron to physical provider-networks configured in the driver config file

-- Adds networks to Uplink Sets in OneView according to Uplink Set mappings defined to the physical provider-network in the driver config file

-    - "Ethernet" Uplink Sets are used with "vlan" typed provider networks
-    - "Untagged" Uplink Sets are used with "flat" typed provider networks
-    - Other kinds of Uplink Sets neither other types of provider networks are used

-- Manual mapping of Neutron flat networks onto specified pre-existing networks of OneView

-    - This covers migration from the flat model to the multi-tenant model

-- Creates, removes and updates connections in Server Profiles, implementing Neutron port binding

-    - Works only with vif_type = baremetal
-    - Expects Server Hardware UUID and boot priority in the local_link_information of the port

 For Network Operations the driver checks if the physical provider-network the network belongs to is defined as one of the "managed networks" of the driver.
 The concept of "managed networks" refeers to the networks configured in